Ramsey numbers with prescribed rate of growth: Proof of Theorem

+Note that we could finish the proof here if we were only interested in gaps for hypergraph Ramsey numbers.
+However, if we insist on having a non-decreasing function, we may define $f:\mathbb N\to \mathbb N$ by setting $f(1)=g(1)$ and, for $n\ge 2$,

-Thus, it is straightforward to check that~$f$ is non-decreasing and satisfies the desired conditions. \end{proof}
+It is straightforward to check that~$f$ is non-decreasing and satisfies the desired conditions. \end{proof}

-Notice that the proof of Theorem~\ref{thm:hyp} relies on the fact that~$\log R(K_n^{k}) = \omega(2^{n^k})$ for every $k\geq 5$.
-Erd\H os, Hajnal, and Rado \cite{erdoshajnal} conjectured that the lower bound in inequality~\eqref{eq:Ramseyhyp} can be improved to $\log^{(k-1)}(R(K_n^{(k)}))$ for every $k\geq 3$, in which case our proof of Theorem~\ref{thm:hyp} works for $4$-uniform hypergraphs as well.
+Notice that the proof of Theorem~\ref{thm:hyp} relies on the fact that~$\log_2 R(K_n^{k}) = \omega(2^{n^k})$ for every $k\geq 5$.
+Erd\H os, Hajnal, and Rado \cite{erdoshajnal} conjectured that~\eqref{eq:Ramseyhyp} can be improved to $a n \leq \log^{(k-1)}_2(R(K_n^{(k)}))$ for every $k\geq 3$, in which case our proof of Theorem~\ref{thm:hyp} works for $4$-uniform hypergraphs as well.
 The situation for $3$-uniform hypergraphs is not clear, even if this conjecture were true.